Far Beyond Driven

-Far Beyond Driven is the seventh studio album by American heavy metal band Pantera, released on March 22, 1994, by East West Records.
+Far Beyond Driven is the seventh studio album by American heavy metal band Pantera, released on March 21, 1994 in the UK and March 22 internationally as the band's first album on East West Records.
 Pantera's fastest-selling album, it peaked at number 1 on the Billboard 200 and was certified Platinum by the RIAA.
 The album was also certified Platinum by the Canadian Recording Industry Association.

 Far Beyond Driven is the first album by Pantera where the band's guitarist Darrell Abbott is credited as "Dimebag Darrell", having changed his nickname from "Diamond Darrell" soon after Vulgar Display of Power was released.
 The Japanese and the Driven Downunder Tour '94 Souvenir Collection editions contain a bonus thirteenth track, "The Badge", a Poison Idea cover.
 This cover was also featured on The Crow soundtrack.

+Background

+In 1992, Pantera released their breakthrough album, Vulgar Display of Power.
+Despite the success of the album, the band would begin to experience turmoil in the two years following its release.
+Vocalist Phil Anselmo was injured with ruptured discs in his back and was suffering from chronic pain from degenerative disc disease.
+Anselmo began drinking heavily, abusing painkillers and muscle relaxants, and using heroin to alleviate the pain.
+Anselmo also begin to experience lower back pain, saying, "I think this is one of the first times in my life, man, that I had this thing called 'vulnerability' kick in, and that was a very uncomfortable feeling."

+Music and lyrics

+The band tuned lower on the album than on previous efforts, with the song “Hard Lines, Sunken Cheeks” going as low as C# standard.
+Unlike the bands previous major label albums, many of the songs, such as "5 Minutes Alone", feature double-tracked and layered vocals from singer Phil Anselmo.
+Several lyrical topics appear on Far Beyond Driven.
+The track "Good Friends and a Bottle of Pills" seems to be a reference to the song "Good Friends and a Bottle of Wine" on the Ted Nugent album Weekend Warriors.
+Anselmo spoke about the track, saying: